-In March, 1989, Tim Berners-Lee wrote a paper titled 'A large hypertext database with typed links': it was an early proposal for the development of the World Wide Web.
+In March 1989, Tim Berners-Lee wrote a paper titled "A large hypertext database with typed links", distributed in May 1990, it was an early proposal for the development of the World Wide Web.
 The paper is still available to read, and can be found at the URL provided below:

 The introduction to the paper is provided below: